 Rather than just replacing the previous result with the refetched result, we may want to combine the results to enable pagination.

-To do this, we need to create a copy of our original request that will fetch the next set of results and include an
+Now we can create a copy of our request that will fetch the next set of results and include an

 updateResult calback that tells ferry how to combine the results.